tommyp/tommyp.org/src/content/blog/my-best-pubs-in-london.md

 <p></p>

-Carpetted floors, red velvet seats, barebones decor, and ancient photos on the wall are hallmarks of a great pub, and The Pride of Spitalfields has them all.
+Carpetted floors, red velvet seats, classic decor, and ancient photos on the wall are hallmarks of a great pub, and The Pride of Spitalfields has them all.
 There's even a pub cat who might steal your warm seat when you get up for another round.

 ### [The Seven Stars, Holborn](https://maps.app.goo.gl/4TbPs6zqtj7y2e5a6)